-- The MDP identifies growth node locations throughout the County which offer the potential for additional more intensive industrial, commercial, country residential and recreational development.
+The MDP identifies growth node locations throughout the County which offer the potential for additional more intensive industrial, commercial, country residential and recreational development.
 The County encourages the development of planned business parks, recreation destinations and residential subdivisions in identified growth nodes.
-New development will be designed to best utilize existing infrastructure, integrate natural and physical features and to provide buffering measures from adjacent residential and/or institutional land uses. - Westlock County supports the "Right to Farm" of County residents.
+New development will be designed to best utilize existing infrastructure, integrate natural and physical features and to provide buffering measures from adjacent residential and/or institutional land uses.

+Westlock County supports the "Right to Farm" of County residents.
 Land use policies protect productive agricultural land from being fragmented and re-designated for other uses.
 However, the County also recognizes that in some locations (near urban and community areas) the best agricultural lands are also the most desirable commercial and industrial lands and so the Plan provides opportunities for high intensity nodes of commercial and industrial uses in these areas.

-- The County also recognizes that the intensity and scale of agricultural operations is changing and provides protection for agri-industrial uses throughout the County. - Small scale agricultural operations and value added agricultural operations are encouraged throughout the County to provide opportunities for cottage industries and local agri-business development.
+The County also recognizes that the intensity and scale of agricultural operations is changing and provides protection for agri-industrial uses throughout the County.